ilg-physics-ucsb/physics6-manual/6AL/ForceMotionAndEnergyTransformation/ForcesMotionAndEnergyTransformation.md

 The total energy in a closed system remains *constant*.

 ### Procedure
 The figure below shows the setup we will use for this part of the lab.
-It is identical to the one we used in Exercise 2.
-For convenience, we present it here as well:
+We measure the position and velocity of the glider by means of a rangefinder.
+We will denote the position of the glider along the track with $x$ and the velocity $v$.
+Note that the position and velocity change with time as the glider moves along the track.
+We will set the x-axis to be along the track (with the positive direction up the track), and our origin $x=0$ at the bottom of the track.

 :::Figure:Figure
 ![](imgs/Figure_1_final.jpg)